LeandroHaraoka/design-patterns/Behavioral Patterns/State/ReadMe.md

 The State Pattern can be implemented considering these players:

-- The context object has a refence via interface to the state in which it is.
+- The context object has a refence to the state in which it is.
 It also contains a method to change its state.
 - The State interface defines all methods that has different behavior for each state.
 - The concrete states have a reference to the related context and implements the interface methods.